Unlocking Tenant Data for Better GRESB Scores

 Nurturing an open, collaborative environment through a consistent interface promotes a culture of shared responsibility, which gives both parties impetus to drive continuous improvement in energy management practices within their own sphere of influence.
 When synergy occurs, sustainability outcomes for both landlords and tenants can be significantly enhanced.

-Benefits of sustainability software for GRESB reporting
+Benefits of investing in sustainability software

 The EnergyElephant platform offers:

-• Seamless Integration: Our software supports access to real-time IoT sensors and sub-metering systems from multiple country/region data sources, to provide live views and analyses of your energy supply and consumption.
+- Seamless integration: Our software supports access to real-time IoT sensors and sub-metering systems from multiple country/region data sources, to provide live views and analyses of your energy supply and consumption.
 This is done through integration of your meters and sensors with our system via our API or other connections.

-• Granular Level of Detail: The system’s main dashboards act as a mission control for you to dive into your data quickly.
+- Granular level of detail: The system’s main dashboards act as a mission control for you to dive into your data quickly.
 You can drill down into any level of detail, gain insights on performance and savings, and identify any data gaps that need filling.
 Access to your data at any level of granularity enables better-informed decision-making.

-• Real-time Data: Access to real-time data at the asset level across all facilities helps you identify areas that need attention on any given site.
+- Real-time data: Access to real-time data at the asset level across all facilities helps you identify areas that need attention on any given site.
 Being able to take corrective action within minutes of an incident occurring leads to improved energy efficiency, reduced resource consumption, and lower operating costs.

-• Tiered Access: EnergyElephant allows you to add multiple users to your account and assign appropriate access levels based on need and responsibility, ensuring alignment with organisational roles and security requirements, to mitigate the risk of privilege escalation and unauthorised actions.
+- Tiered access: EnergyElephant allows you to add multiple users to your account and assign appropriate access levels based on need and responsibility, ensuring alignment with organisational roles and security requirements, to mitigate the risk of privilege escalation and unauthorised actions.